osxmidi/LinVst/README.md

 Some D3D dll overrides might be needed for some windows vst's.

-D3D/OpenGL Wine config advice can be found at gaming forums.
+D3D/OpenGL Wine config advice can be found at gaming forums and other forums.

-Additional dll's (dll overrides) might have to be added to Wine for some plugins.
+Additional dll's (dll overrides) might have to be added to Wine for some Windows vst's to work.

 Winetricks might help with some plugins https://github.com/Winetricks/winetricks